Antonio Maeso

-Early life
+Career

 Antonio Maeso's motorcycling career started when he was just four years old and his father bought a small dirt bike for him.
 Although he started off-road racing very young, it was not until he was 15 that he entered his first road race.
 He participated in the 50 cc, 80 cc, and 125 cc categories until 2002, winning 4 county championships.
 He then moved to Superbikes, racing a Yamaha R1.
-Twice Spanish winner of the R1 Yamaha Cup, Maeso has been contesting the National level Superbike championship (called Extreme in Spain) since then.
+Twice Spanish winner of the R1 Yamaha Cup, Maeso has also veen contesting the National level Superbike championship (called Extreme in Spain).

 In 2007 he was a newcomer to the Isle of Man Tourist Trophy races, getting two finishing medals.
-He continued to compete in the hardest races in the world and in 2009 he came out with a 17th final position at the Senior TT race, lapping at 122,6 mph.
-For 2010 he will be one of the riders on the starting grid for the TT, competing in all solo classes.
+He competed in the TT races between 2007 and 2017, taking part in 20 races overall, with an overall best of 5th place at the 2017 TT Zero on a University of Nottingham bike.
+His best result in an internal combustion class was a 17th at the 2009 Senior TT.